Tamman’s SXSW 2023 Experience

 So we’ve got our goals set, our team in high spirits, and our elevator pitches ready to go at the flash of a business card.
 What did our team members learn, and how did they grow?
 Let’s find out.

 We wanted to get an accurate understanding of what the digital accessibility scene was at SXSW.
-So early in SXSW, our CEO Jeff checked out the accessibility session Future Proof Workplace Through Digital Inclusion.
+Our CEO, Jeff checked out the accessibility session.
+Thurston facilitated the conversation to discuss strategies for embedding digital inclusion across the enterprise.

 Our biggest takeaway was that the population decline will be the biggest challenge to the workforce.
 This translates into our workforce aging rapidly, so companies will HAVE to make tools and workflows more accessible to the entire population that needs those accommodations.

-- This means older workers will be needed to fill the gaps, and this age group needs the most accessibility accommodations.
+- Older workers will be needed to fill the gaps, and this age group needs the most accessibility accommodations.

-- This means that as the workforce ages, companies that incorporate digital accessibility early on will likely attract more workers that fit their needs.
+- As the workforce ages, companies that incorporate digital accessibility early on will likely attract more workers that fit their needs.

 - By bridging this gap, large and small employers will benefit from building accommodation infrastructure for workers with low vision, difficulty hearing, decreased finger dexterity, and more.